 of a CCRC/evaluator:

-CCRC/evaluator is to be examined in court, he/she must
+CCRC, Evaluator or Probate Investigator is to be examined in court,

 time constraints, it is recommended that the party issuing

-the subpoena contact FCS 20 days before the court hearing to
+the subpoena contact FCS before serving the subpoena to